- SEO for financial services places a strong emphasis on trust.

 When people use voice search, they’re looking for answers fast.
 That means your content can contain bullets, pull quotes, and other user-friendly “soundbites” to deliver that information as clearly as possible.

-Your expertly-researched, useful content gives you an advantage in the link building arena: how-to’s and explanations that are genuinely helpful are naturally shareable.
+Your expertly-researched, useful content gives you an advantage in the link building arena.
+Publishers love to share how-to’s and explanations that are genuinely helpful.
 Plus, people’s interest is naturally piqued on the topic of saving money, spending money, making money, etc. And guides, interactive tools and content portals often attract a great number of backlinks.

-For example, Progressive’s “Answers” portal has attracted links from 444 unique referring websites while ranking on Google page one for more than 4,600 keywords, according to Ahrefs.
+For example, Progressive’s “Answers” portal has attracted links from 444 unique referring websites.
+As a result, it ranks on Google page one for more than 4,600 keywords, according to Ahrefs.
 Bank of America’s Saving & Budgeting portal has captured links from 1,540 websites while achieving roughly 4,700 Google page one keywords.

-Another effective means to get your content published by third parties is to create a visual asset that they can re-use.
+Another effective means to attract third party links is to create custom visual content that they can re-use.
 This may take the form of an infographic, data visualization and analysis, presentation, research report, or video, for example.

-Link building strategies for the financial services sector should focus on providing the publisher’s audience with as much value as possible.
+Link building for financial advisors should focus on providing the publisher’s audience with as much value as possible.
 In return, you can potentially gain organic backlinks from high quality and credible sources.

 Finally, if your financial institution has local branches, you’ll be wrapping a local SEO strategy into your optimization efforts.
 You can optimize for local search by including schema in your website and by claiming your business in every location on major platforms like Google My Business and Yelp.